 So why is the dismantling of a carefully built mask so important?

 When you got rid of the mask, you no longer need to pretend to be somebody else and to run on ‘patterns’.
 Instead, you connect to your inner wisdom, which is a far greater guide in life.

 „To be nobody by myself – in a world which is doing its best, night and day, to make me somebody else – means to fight the hardest battle any human can fight, and never stop fighting.“

 Exploring your created self-image means challenging certain beliefs and removing others that may have been limiting you.
 You will discover the world for what it actually is, rather than what you believe it to be.
 You will become curious again.
 As a result, creativity and inspiration will flourish again.

 Unfortunately, there is no quick fix.
 But it is a powerful experience that will connect you to your inner wisdom, where you will find contentment, joy and guidance.

-- Pick out the labels you would like to dissolve and make a commitment to move closer to your ideal life situation.
+Pick out the labels you would like to dissolve and make a commitment to move closer to your ideal living situation.

 Create some time for reflection and start to explore what lies behind the identified labels.

 Be aware of the story you create about yourself: is it a negative or a positive self-image, or an over-inflated self-image guided by ego?

 Pay attention to your opinions: what do you say and how do you say it; what are the likes and dislikes you use to reinforce your self-image.
 Do you judge fairly or based on pre-conceived ideas?